Picovoice/porcupine/demo/nodejs/README.md

 ### Web Browsers

 These demos and the bindings upon which they are built are for Node.js and **do not work in a browser**.
 Looking to run Porcupine in-browser?
-See the [@picovoice/porcupine-web-en-worker](https://www.npmjs.com/package/@picovoice/porcupine-web-en-worker) package.
+See the [@picovoice/porcupine-web](https://www.npmjs.com/package/@picovoice/porcupine-web)<!-- markdown-link-check-disable-line --> package.

 ## AccessKey